What are Milia?

 Milia Removal with Cryotherapy

-Cryotherapy is sometimes used to freeze the cyst; which leaves a small blister and can take over a week to resolve.
+Cryotherapy is an alternative treatment method.
+It freezes the cyst, leaving a small blister that can take over a week to resolve.

 Prevention of Milia